Frontline NYC Psychiatrist Samoon Ahmad, MD Releases Roadmap for Coping with COVID

 The Current Normal and How We Move Forward

-1 of the key insights [n this book] is how variables like social isolation, poor diet, substance use, and lack of exercise contribute to the overall sense of anxiety that has defined the past 2 years”NEW YORK, NY, USA, May 11, 2022 /EINPresswire.com/ -- “Dr. Ahmad explores complex issues such as difficult ethics issues, psychosocial impacts, and how to prepare our physicians for future pandemics.
+Dr. Ahmad has written an important book that focuses on the sociological and psychological effects of the pandemic on individuals from all walks of life”NEW YORK, NY, USA, May 11, 2022 /EINPresswire.com/ -- “Dr. Ahmad explores complex issues such as difficult ethics issues, psychosocial impacts, and how to prepare our physicians for future pandemics.
 While intended for a clinical audience, the work is accessible to anyone who is looking to deepen their understanding of how the pandemic will shape our future” – William A. Haseltine, Ph.D, Chair and President of ACCESS Health International

 — Prakash Masand, MD; CEO, Centers of Psychiatric Excellence (COPE)

 “Coping with COVID-19: The Medical, Mental, and Social Consequences of the Pandemic” is the book that everyone needs on their bookshelf as the world grapples with the effects of the past two years.
 Written with a general audience in mind, the book explores the science of the SARS-CoV-2 virus, the psychosocial consequences of the pandemic, and the ripple effects that the pandemic will have on society for years to come.
-Dr. Ahmad’s expertise in the psychology of stress and trauma, as well as his three decades of clinical experience on the frontlines of the mental health crisis in the U.S., give him key insights into the challenges of returning to a sense of pre-pandemic normalcy.
-Coping with COVID also elevates the role that specific wellness techniques can play in strengthening psychological resiliency; alleviating symptoms associated with COVID stress like anxiety and depression; and bringing balance to one’s overall health.
+Dr. Ahmad’s expertise in the psychology of stress and trauma, as well as his three decades of clinical experience on the frontlines of the mental health crisis in the U.S., give him key insights into the challenges of returning to a sense of pre-pandemic normalcy and how wellness techniques can play a role in promoting resiliency and nurturing recovery.

 In addition to examining the psychological burden the nation has faced during the consecutive Delta and Omicron surges, Dr. Ahmad’s book and research into the virus is also deeply personal, as he contracted COVID-19 in the spring of 2020.
 He then continued to work in a public hospital in New York City through the worst days of the pandemic, witnessing the effects of pandemic stress on frontline workers, clinicians, psychiatric patients, seniors, and adolescents first-hand.
-These experiences gave Dr. Ahmad a greater appreciation of the psychological effects of the pandemic and an understanding of how to address these issues as we move forward.
-He also recognizes the desperation many with long COVID experience as they seek out ways to treat lingering symptoms like brain fog and shortness of breath.
+These experiences gave Dr. Ahmad a greater appreciation of the psychological effects of the pandemic, as well as an understanding of how to address these issues as we move forward.

-“There have been a multitude of authors who have tried to address the dark clouds of the COVID-19 pandemic,” said Dr. Robert Y. Berlin, PhD, a clinical psychologist based in Massachusetts.
-“The pandemic has resulted in a sobering sense of isolation, intense fear and anxiety, coupled with a loss of hope and maladaptive coping responses.
-The last two and a half years have devastated the nation’s mental health amidst a medical moment unparalleled in our lives.
-Dr. Ahmad has written a brilliant guide that addresses these wide-ranging phenomena and provides readers with a clear picture of how we can begin to emerge from the pandemic era.”

 “Dr. Ahmad has written an important book that focuses on the sociological and psychological effects of the pandemic on individuals from all walks of life,” said Prakash Masand, MD; CEO, Centers of Psychiatric Excellence (COPE).
 “One of his key insights is how variables like social isolation, poor diet, substance use, and lack of exercise can contribute to the overall sense of anxiety that has defined the past two years.
 His book provides a roadmap for the best path forward, incorporating all modalities of treatment, including lifestyle changes."